Understanding waste disposal in strata apartment buildings

 Be mindful of food waste

 Did you know that 38% of rubbish in NSW garbage bins is food waste and that 20% of the food Australians throw out is because they buy too much or don’t store their food correctly?
-Once in landfill, food waste produces greenhouse gases that impact our environment so it’s important to only buy what you need.
+Once in the landfill, food waste produces greenhouse gases that impact our environment so it’s important to only buy what you need.
 Your strata complex may also want to consider a compost bin if you have the room to install one.

 Recycle food scraps